-1. The Focused Evaluation is used when a teacher is not evaluated using the Comprehensive Evaluation process, and will include evaluation of one of the eight (8) state criteria.

-- 2. Pursuant to WAC 392-191A-110, as appropriate to the criteria selected, the evaluation of the classroom teacher may include observation of duties that occur outside the classroom setting.
+- 1. The Focused Evaluation is used when a teacher is not evaluated using the Comprehensive Evaluation process, and will include evaluation of one of the eight (8) state criteria. - 2.
+Pursuant to WAC 392-191A-110, as appropriate to the criteria selected, the evaluation of the classroom teacher may include observation of duties that occur outside the classroom setting.
 If the criterion selected for a focused evaluation has been determined to be Criterion 8, a classroom based observation will not be required. - 3.
 A group of teachers may focus on the same evaluation criterion and share professional growth activities.
 This collaboration should be initiated by the teacher(s) and no individual shall be required to work on a shared goal. - 4.
 Pursuant to WAC 392-191A-120, the conduct of the focused evaluation of classroom teachers must include the following: - a.
 One of the eight (8) criteria for certificated classroom teachers must be assessed in every year that a comprehensive evaluation is not required.
 Prior to September 30, one criterion will be selected by the teacher. - b.
 The evaluation must include an assessment of the criterion using the instructional framework rubrics and the state approved student growth rubrics.
 More than one measure of student growth data will be used in scoring the student growth rubrics.
-The measures selected to be used for student growth will determined in collaboration with the teacher and the evaluator. - c.
+The measures selected to be used for student growth will be determined in collaboration with the teacher and the evaluator. - c.
 The focused evaluation will include the student growth rubrics of the selected criterion.
 If criterion 3, 6 or 8 is selected, teachers will use the embedded student growth rubrics.
 If criterion 1, 2, 4, 5, or 7 is selected, teachers will choose criterion 3 or 6 to demonstrate student growth. - 5.
 A focused evaluation shall include at least two (2) observations for total observation time of not less than sixty (60) minutes.
 These observations shall follow the same pre-observation process as the comprehensive evaluation.
 The first scheduled observation for a Focused evaluation must be completed by February 15 and the second scheduled observation for a Focused evaluation must be completed by April 20. - 6.
 A summative score is determined using the most recent comprehensive summative evaluation score.
 This score becomes the focused summative evaluation score for any subsequent years following the comprehensive summative evaluation in which the certificated classroom teacher is placed on a focused evaluation.
-Should a teacher provide evidence of exemplary practice on the chosen focused criterion, a level 4 (Distinguished) score may be awarded by the evaluator. - J. Support for Continuing Teachers on Comprehensive - 1.
-The Association will be notified by the principal when any teacher with more than five (5) years of experience is trending basic or unsatisfactory, within ten (10) school days of the end of the first semester.
+Should a teacher provide evidence of exemplary practice on the chosen focused criterion, a level 4 (Distinguished) score may be awarded by the evaluator.